You don’t often see monuments to Benedict Arnold.

 On September 19, the British advanced toward the Americans’ position, but the Americans fired first.
 From Gen. Arnold’s flank, Colonel Daniel Morgan’s marksmen took out several of the British officers, leaving their foot soldiers demoralized and without full command.
 The fighting went on for hours before the Americans retreated.

 Gen. Burgoyne could claim victory, but it was a Pyrrhic one, as the British lost nearly five times as many soldiers as the Americans, mostly thanks to men under Gen. Arnold’s command.

-In the wake of this, the personality conflict between Generals Gates and Arnold came to an angry and reportedly profane shouting match between the two, with Gates ultimately relieving Arnold of command.
+In the wake of this, the personality conflict between Generals Gates and Arnold came to an angry and reportedly profane shouting match between the two.

 Second Battle of Saratoga

-But Arnold remained at camp, and the two were still arguing on October 7, when they and other officers, gathered over lunch, heard the sounds of gunfire.
+They were still arguing on October 7, when, gathered over lunch with other officers, they heard the sounds of gunfire.
 Arnold pestered Gates into letting him ride out to see what was up.
-Gates eventually relented and let Arnold go, but only with Gates’ new second-in-command Maj.
+Gates eventually relented and let Arnold go, with Maj.
 Gen. Benjamin Lincoln.

-Despite having no command, Gen. Arnold rode into the thick of battle.
-He spotted General Simon Fraser, commander of the British right, and asked Col. Morgan to order a sharpshooter to take him out.
+Soon after, Arnold spotted General Simon Fraser, commander of the British right, and asked Col. Morgan to order a sharpshooter to take him out.
 He did, and Gen. Fraser’s fall (he would later die of his wounds) appears to have started the snowball that ended with the British in retreat.